 To be considered for admission, the applicant must send one copy of all official transcripts - in English- describing all academic studies completed and attempted prior to the time of application.
 These transcripts must be in a sealed envelope from the institution attended.
 All information must be submitted whether or not credit was earned and no portion of the applicant’s previous academic records will be disregarded.
 This includes secondary and post-secondary education.

 Academic documents, both secondary and post-secondary will be required to be evaluated by an evaluation service recognized by LSUA.
 These evaluation services include the World Education Services (WES), American Association of Collegiate Registrar’s and Admission Officers, and Global Credentials.
 You may obtain information from these evaluation services from their respective web-sites.
 WES: www.wes.org; Global Credentials: www.gcevaluators.com; AACRAO: www.aacrao.org .
-LSUA requires a course by course evaluation for both secondary and post-secondary institutions.
+LSUA requires a general evaluation for secondary schools and a COURSE BY COURSE evaluation for all post-secondary schools.

 Freshman applicants must have completed a recognized secondary program comparable to U.S. high school graduation.